Colleen has a Master’s degree in English Literature and is an author of stories and articles focusing on the dynamics of human relationships

 During our early days on this earth, we tend to think adulthood will confer on us essential knowledge and understanding.
-Later, we are forced to learn the most saddening lessons of life via grueling experiences.
+Later, we are forced to learn the most saddening lessons of life via gruelling experiences.

 My second story is under 1200 words and titled “His Song”.
 It describes an Asian woman’s discovery that freeing herself from one set of shackles can involve new chains which prove equally daunting.
 This impels her to question whether there can be any true liberty.

-The Wiles Of The Weasel
+The Wiles of The Weasel

 Easing my eight-year-old Chris into sleep, I pointed to the row of cuddly toys, lined up upon the shelf above his pillow.

 “Which one?”
 I asked, although I knew, or nearly almost anyway, what he would answer.

 “My weasel, please,“ he said, yawning a little.
 Both Chris and I knew he could, with one quick reach, have grasped it for himself.
 Still, the one bedtime ritual we had retained was his allowing me to tuck his chosen toy close to his chest.
 At times, I might venture a good-night hug and cuddle.